qPCR4vir/robotevo/docs/Protocol-steps-(principal-API).rst

 Principal API: Protocol steps
 =======================================

-All these functions are member of the base :py:class:`Protocol`_, from which all user protocols are derived.
+All these functions are member of the base :py:class:`protocol_steps.Protocol`, from which all user protocols are derived.

 High level functions:
 ^^^^^^^^^^^^^^^^^^^^